ssudholt/phocnet/README.md

 # PHOCNet
 ![PHOCNet Architecture](phocnet_architecture.png)

 PHOCNet is a Convolutional Neural Network for classifying document image attributes.
-This library was the base for generating the results in [PHOCNet: A Deep Convolutional Neural Network for Word Spotting in Handwritten Documents](http://patrec.cs.tu-dortmund.de/pubs/abstracts/Sudholt2016-PAD.htm)
+This Python library was the base for generating the results in [PHOCNet: A Deep Convolutional Neural Network for Word Spotting in Handwritten Documents](http://patrec.cs.tu-dortmund.de/pubs/abstracts/Sudholt2016-PAD.htm)

 If you use the code for scientific purposes, please cite
 ```